 Dress for Success with Olive Oil!

 Keep that salad pristine by using a dressing with beneficial fats and tasty seasonings.
 You can turn an otherwise healthy salad into an inflammatory nightmare by drenching it a dressing made of cheap oils, preservatives, artificial flavors and colors.
 The best way to avoid ruining a great salad with a terrible dressing is to break your dependence on store-bought versions and instead take a few extra minutes to make your own dressing.
-Each of the featured salads below includes olive oil dressing recipes that are a cinch to make.
-Give homemade olive oil dressings a try…I guarantee, you’ll never go back to store bought!
+Homemade olive oil dressing recipes are a cinch to make.
+Give them a try…I guarantee, you’ll never go back to store bought!

 Ingredients for a Wonderful Olive Oil Dressing